‘Big Brother 19’ Spoilers: Alex Turns On Jason, Wants Kevin On Block – ‘BB19’ Chaos As House Turns On Cowboy

 As for the other BB19 HGs, many told Jason they will tell Matt they didn’t want to send him out and wanted Kevin evicted instead.
 That would ensure Jason won’t get Matt’s jury vote if he makes it to the end.
 Voting this week are Alex, Paul, Christmas, Josh, and Kevin (as of now).
 Paul, Christmas, and Josh are in lock step, so they will decide who goes home this week but won’t be happy if it’s a choice between Matt and Raven.
 It should be an interesting day on Sunday in the Big Brother house to see if the peer pressure resumes and Paul gets his way in the end.

 What do you think?
 Are you happy Jason is pushing back (although unknowingly) against Paul’s master plan?
 If Matt and Raven remain on the block together, who do you want to see evicted?
-Counting votes it seems that Raven will be safe since she’s no threat and Matt, the occasional comp winner, will pack off to the jury house to chill with Cody, Elena, and Mark.
+Counting votes, it seems that Raven will be safe since she’s no threat and Matt, the occasional comp winner, will pack off to the jury house to chill with Cody, Elena, and Mark.
 Come back for more Big Brother 19 spoilers and updates.

 [Featured Image by Monty Brinton/CBS]